David Lee Henderson

 Dave Henderson, the nephew of Joe Henderson, played 14 seasons in the major leagues, hitting 197 home runs.
 Henderson is well remembered for his enthusiastic style of play and his broad, gap-toothed grin.
 He delivered two clutch home runs for the Boston Red Sox in the 1986 postseason and could have been the man who brought them their long-awaited championship.
 Instead, Boston had to wait another 18 years.

 Henderson began his major league career with the Seattle Mariners, mostly as a part-time player with a decent bat.
 In 1986 he was part of a major trade.
 The Red Sox traded promising young shortstop Rey Quinones along with prospects to Seattle for Henderson and Spike Owen.
 It was one of the best moves GM Lou Gorman made with the Red Sox and may have been related to his relationships with the Mariners, for whom he was previously GM.

-The trade was key for the Red Sox 1986 pennant drive as Quinones was not ready to be an everyday shortstop and Henderson was needed to fill in for the aging Tony Armas Sr. in centerfield.
+The trade was key for the Red Sox's 1986 pennant drive as Quinones was not ready to be an everyday shortstop and Henderson was needed to fill in for the aging Tony Armas in centerfield.
 Henderson was not able to contribute much during the regular season but had a major impact in the postseason.
-During game 5 of the 1986 ALCS Henderson hit a two-out two-strike go-ahead two-run shot off Donnie Moore in the top of the ninth inning with the California Angels one strike away from the World Series.
-After that shot, Dave made a memorable spinning leap.
+During Game 5 of the 1986 ALCS Henderson hit a two-out two-strike go-ahead two-run shot off Donnie Moore in the top of the 9th inning with the California Angels one strike away from the World Series.
+After that blast, Dave made a memorable spinning leap.
 He then hit a sacrifice fly that won the game in extra innings.
-In Game 6 of the World Series, Henderson hit the go-ahead homer off Rick Aguilera in the 10th inning before the Mets staged their miraculous rally.
+In Game 6 of the 1986 World Series, Henderson hit the go-ahead homer off Rick Aguilera in the 10th inning before the New York Mets staged their miraculous rally.